What They Become: Casting

 In November 2014, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, and Nick Blood would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, Jemma Simmons, and Lance Hunter, respectively.
-It was also revealed that the guest cast for the episode would include B. J. Britt as Antoine Triplett, Adrianne Palicki as Bobbi Morse, Henry Simmons as Alphonso "Mack" Mackenzie, Ruth Negga as Raina, Patton Oswalt as Billy and Sam Koenig, Reed Diamond as Daniel Whitehall, Kyle MacLachlan as The Doctor, Jamie Harris as man, and Hunter Seagroves as Hydra agent.
+It was also revealed that the guest cast for the episode would include B. J. Britt as Antoine Triplett, Adrianne Palicki as Bobbi Morse, Henry Simmons as Alphonso "Mack" Mackenzie, Ruth Negga as Raina, Patton Oswalt as Billy Koenig and Sam Koenig, Reed Diamond as Daniel Whitehall, Kyle MacLachlan as The Doctor, Jamie Harris as man, and Hunter Seagroves as Hydra agent.
 Seagroves did not receive guest star credit in the episode.
 Britt, Palicki, Simmons, Negga, Oswalt, Diamond, and MacLachlan all reprise their roles from earlier in the series.
 Ming-Na Wen also portrays Agent 33.
 The episode reveals that MacLachlan's character, previously referred to only as "The Doctor", is actually Calvin Zabo, while principal character Skye is his daughter, Daisy Johnson.

-On portraying Agent 33, Ming-Na Wen stated that "It’s sort of a sad character for me to portray because she’s so opposite from May.
-May is so confident and knows exactly what she needs to do and can get the job done based on her own opinions and with Agent 33, not only is she disfigured, not only doesn’t she have her face anymore, she doesn’t have her identity anymore. ...
-I think it’ll be interesting to see how her character gets resolved or how her character evolves down the line."
-About the introduction of Jamie Harris as "man" at the end of the episode, Tancharoen said "you will learn his character’s name pretty soon."
+On portraying Agent 33, Ming-Na Wen stated that "It's sort of a sad character for me to portray because she's so opposite from May.
+May is so confident and knows exactly what she needs to do and can get the job done based on her own opinions and with Agent 33, not only is she disfigured, not only doesn't she have her face anymore, she doesn't have her identity anymore. ...
+I think it'll be interesting to see how her character gets resolved or how her character evolves down the line."
+About the introduction of Jamie Harris as "man" at the end of the episode, Tancharoen said "you will learn his character's name pretty soon."